geometric-intelligence/TopoBenchmark/README.md

 `TopoBenchmarkX` is a Python library developed to train and compare the performances of topological neural networks using different topological domains.
 Here, a _topological domain_ means a graph, a simplicial complex, a cellular complex, or a hypergraph.

 The main pipeline trains and evaluates a wide range of state-of-the-art neural networks (see [:gear: Neural Networks](https://github.com/pyt-team/TopoBenchmarkX/blob/ninamiolane-readme/README.md#gear-neural-networks)) on numerous and varied datasets and benchmark tasks.

 Additionally, the library offers the ability to transform, i.e., _lift_, each dataset from one topological domain to another (see [:top: Liftings](https://github.com/pyt-team/TopoBenchmarkX/blob/ninamiolane-readme/README.md#top-liftings)).

-## :toolbox: Tutorials

-## Sample Usage
+## Get Started

 ### Create Environment

-To create the environment, ensure the specified CUDA version in the env.sh file is compatible with your devices and run the following command.
+To create the environment, first ensure the specified CUDA version in the env_setup.sh file (`CUDA=cu121` by default) is compatible with your devices.

+Next, run the following command.

 ```
-source env.sh
+source env_setup.sh
 ```
-The command above will create the conda environment named topobenchmarkx and install the `TopoBenchmarkX` library and its dependencies.
+This command creates the conda environment named topobenchmarkx and installs the `TopoBenchmarkX` library and its dependencies.

-### Train
+### Run Training Pipeline

 ```
 python topobenchmarkx/train.py
 ```

+### :toolbox: Tutorials

+To add a new dataset and benchmark task, you can follow our tutorials.

 ## :gear: Neural Networks

 Many of the neural networks implemented are taken from [`TopoModelX`](https://github.com/pyt-team/TopoModelX).
-Here is the list of all the models implemented.
+Here is the list of all the models implemented, organized by the topological domain over which they operate: graph, simplicial complex, cellular complex or hypergraph.

 ### Graphs
 | Model | Reference |